- Experience from other airports

 - Land-use planning and management – to prevent noise-sensitive developments close to airports and flight paths, and to mitigate noise impacts (i.e. through sound insulation);

-- Noise abatement via alternative operational procedures that separate aircraft from noise-sensitive areas or reduce thrust settings and therefore the noise generated by aircraft;
+- Noise abatement via alternative operational procedures that may prevent overflight of noise-sensitive areas or require reduced engine thrust settings and therefore lessen the noise generated by aircraft;

 - Operating restrictions on aircraft at sensitive times (e.g. at night) or in terms of absolute numbers of movements.